rjsf-team/react-jsonschema-form/README.md

 };
 ```

-By default, checkboxes are stacked but if you prefer them inline:
+By default, checkboxes are stacked.
+If you prefer them inline, set the `inline` property to `true`:

 ```js
 const uiSchema = {